goinstant/goangular/docs/v1/users.md

   $scope.users = $goUsers().$sync();

   $scope.users.$on('ready', function() {
-    // Do something with the users model
+    // Do something once the user model is synchronized });
-  });

   $scope.users.$on('join', function(user) {